MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-06-open-ai.md

             _app.ShowMessageToParticipant($"<i>You asked: {participantInput}</i>\n\nResponse: {responseMessage.Content}", args.Participant);
     ```

-1. Paste the code into the App.cs file, replacing the "Paste code here" comment on line 103.
+1. Paste the code into the App.cs file, replacing the "Paste code here" comment on line 103 (or close by).

     ![__________________________________](../../../media/mesh-201/097-pasted-code-3.png)